rust-unofficial/patterns/patterns/behavioural/RAII.md

 When compared with RAII in C++, there are a few significant differences:

 * while C++ code often interfaces with C code or code in older styles, which doesn't use RAII.
 Rust does so much less often and because of a few factors one often just pulls a crate that already has the API encapsulated.
 So its far less common to implement OBRM yourself
-* C++ doesn't have `Deref` nor a borrow checker, so code using RAII can not archive the same combination of safety and ergonomics
+* C++ doesn't have a borrow checker, so code using RAII can not archive the same combination of safety and ergonomics
 * perhaps most importantly, Rust has different semantics when it comes to moving and copying of values, this will be expanded on below.

 C++ has complex rules for copying and moving of values, that Rust managed to simplify while keeping most advantages.